Who are we?

 Silicos

-It all started in the summer of 2005.
-Three scientists, Wilfried Langenaeker, Gert Thijs, and Hans De Winter joined forces and founded the company Silicos.
-At that time, Wilfried and Hans were senior scientists at J&J, and Gert was a postdoc in the lab of Prof. Bart De Moor at the Catholic University of Leuven.
-The company quickly became a reference in computational drug design services.
+The story began in the summer of 2005, when three scientists — Wilfried Langenaeker, Gert Thijs, and Hans De Winter — joined forces to found Silicos.
+At that time, Wilfried and Hans were senior scientists at Johnson & Johnson, and Gert was a postdoctoral researcher in the laboratory of Prof. Bart De Moor at the Catholic University of Leuven.

 Silicos-it